darealvinz/learnautomation/README.md

 # learnautomation
-This is a learning project for the Automation course test
+This is a learning project for the Automation course 2